 In most cases, a family law attorney will prepare a Qualified Domestic Relations Order (“QDRO”) for this purpose.
 No direct payments in excess of 50% are permitted if there is more than one divorce.
 In cases where there are payments both under USFSPA and pursuant to a garnishment for child or spousal support, the total amount of direct payments to the former spouse may not exceed sixty-five percent of the disposable retirement pay.

 Our attorneys represent members of the Army, Navy, Air Force, Marine Corps, Coast Guard, and National Guard.
 We also represent the spouses of members of the military during a divorce or child custody case.
-Call (206) 712-2756 to schedule a consultation.
+Find us serving clients in Seattle, WA and surrounding cities including Mercer Island, Bellevue, Kirkland, Burien, Tukwila, and Renton.
+Call (206) 712-2756 to schedule a consultation free of charge.